Produce less. Distribute it fairly. Create a greener world for all.

 Heny Robertson

 Most talk about the climate crisis comes at it from the “demand side” — how to reduce demand for fossil fuels (FF) by replacing them with renewable electricity or becoming more efficient in the use of FF.
 We need to look at it from the “supply side” too.
-Ongoing extraction of oil, methane (natural gas) […]
+Ongoing extraction of oil, methane (natural gas) and coal will eventually blow through the safe limits on greenhouse gas pollution.
+What’s less often acknowledged is that the FF industry’s planned investments in new projects would extend their dominance for decades into the future.
+The infrastructure they build now will need to keep […]

 India – Birds Drop out of the Sky, People Die